DefinitelyTyped/DefinitelyTyped/README.es.md

 Un `package.json` puede ser incluido por el bien de especificar dependencias.
 Aquí tienen un [ejemplo](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/pikaday/package.json).
 No aceptamos otros campos, tales como `"description"`, para que sean definidos manualmente.
 Además, si necesitas referencia a una versión anterior de typings, debes hacerlo añadiendo `"dependencies": { "@types/foo": "x.y.z" }` al `package.json`.

+#### `OTHER_FILES.txt`

+If a file is neither tested nor referenced in `index.d.ts`, add it to a file named `OTHER_FILES.txt`.
+This file is a list of other files that need to be included in the typings package, one file per line.

 #### Errores comunes